 We can all suffer from low self-esteem or experience self-confidence problems at times in our lives, but if you’re living with HIV you're more likely to struggle with these.

-Even if you've enjoyed good mental health, an HIV diagnosis can still cause shock and trauma and requires some adjustment.
+Even if you've enjoyed good mental health, an HIV diagnosis can still cause shock and trauma, and often requires some adjustment.

 Worries about your future, health, body image and telling people that you're HIV positive are all common.
-Feeling ashamed or guilty about your HIV status can stop you from taking an active role, isolating you and preventing you from living a full and enjoyable life.
+Feeling ashamed or guilty about your HIV status can stop you from taking an active role in society, isolating you and preventing you from living a full and enjoyable life.